Trump Promises Copyright Crackdown As DoJ Takes Aim At Streaming Pirates - Slashdot

 Re: (Score:1)

-Convince Trump US Elections are a Video Game (Score:2)
+Convince Trump US Elections are a Video Game (Score:1)